 Why You Should Keep Your Personal Life Private

-- You don’t owe anyone any explanations
+- You will not owe anyone any explanations

 Exposing all your drama and details about your personal life gives everyone a front-row seat to your show and invites their opinions.
 You can’t blame anyone if they demand to know more information about your life if you are the one shoving your business in their faces.

-For instance, if you often post about your relationships, when things go wrong, say a breakup for example, you will feel like you owe all these people you let into your private life an explanation.
+For instance, if you often post about your relationships, when things go wrong, say a breakup, for example, you will feel like you owe all these people you let into your private life an explanation.
 This is why you often see YouTube videos with titles like ‘WE BROKE UP’, or ‘GOING OUR SEPARATE WAYS.’

-Read Also: 10 Things You Should Never Apologize for
+READ ALSO: 10 Things You Should Never Apologize for

 - Better mental health

 Reduction in the anxiety and stress of waiting for validation from others are some of the benefits of keeping your personal life private and away from social media.
-A private life is a happy life because you no longer care what people think of your life since they don’t know anything about it.
+A private life is a happy life because you no longer care what people think of you or your life since they don’t know anything about it.

 Furthermore, by being a private person, there is no longer a need for you to pretend, where you would have been tempted to lie or be fake to seem like you are just as happy or successful as everyone else seems to be.
 You’re free to be your true self without fear of judgment.
 It is best to keep private life private to be happier.